Xinyuan-LilyGO/LilyGO-T-A76XX/README.md

    1. **4.4 ~ 6V** , As long as the voltage matches, the solar panel power is not limited
 - Can't get location?
    1. Please write the compiled firmware for testing.
 Please see [here](./firmware/README.MD) for details.
-- How to connect external microphone and speakers to the board?
-   1. There is a silk screen mark on the board marked MIC+/MIC-, which is the microphone welding position.
-The board only supports ordinary condenser microphones and does not support digital microphones.
-   2. There is a silk screen mark on the board as SPK+/SPK-, which is the welding position of the speaker.
-The default output power is determined by the module.
-You can add an external audio power amplifier to amplify the output sound.

 # 7️⃣Resource